eclipse-sumo/sumo/docs/web/docs/Simulation/Stationfinder.md

 The following table gives the full list of possible parameters for the stationfinder device.
 Each of these parameters must be specified as a child element of the form `<param key=device.stationfinder.<PARAMETER NAME> value=<PARAMETER VALUE>` of the appropriate demand definition element (e.g. `<vehicle ... />`, `<vType ... />`, or `<flow ... />`).
+The parameters take effect only on vehicles which have been assigned a stationfinder device by one of the [device assignment options](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#devices).

 | Parameter             | Type             | Range                   | Default          | Description                                                                         |
 | --------------------- | ---------------- | ----------------------- | ---------------- | ----------------------------------------------------------------------------------- |